 Coffee is an essential part of an outdoor adventure including a camping trip.
-Any camping trip is incomplete without coffee and thankfully, there are various ways you can enjoy a good cup of your favorite beverage in the wild.
+Any camping trip is incomplete without survival gear and coffee and thankfully, there are various ways you can enjoy a good cup of your favorite beverage in the wild.

 The following article has described a few of the several ways to make coffee while you are on a camping trip.
 From the simplest to the elaborate ones, most of the methods are included in the list.
 From talking about how to use a coffee pot while camping to differentiating types of coffee, this article consists of everything.